mmbman/Katagiri/jewel-mirror-awareness.md

 So from one point of view I am not the absolute when I practice gassho with my body.
 But on the other hand, “the absolute is exactly you” means that buddha nature is exactly Katagiri; so the entire world is exactly Katagiri’s human body.
 That is what is meant by interconnection and interpenetration.
 Always I depend on the absolute; but I cannot perceive how, because it is always exactly me.

 #### Text:

 > It is like a babe in the world,
-> In five aspects complete;
+> in five aspects complete;
 > It does not go nor come,
-> Nor rise nor stand.
+> nor rise nor stand.
-> “Baba Wawa” --
+> “Baba Wawa” –
-> Is there anything said or not?
+> is there anything said or not?
 > Ultimately it does not apprehend anything
-> Because its speech is not yet correct.
+> because its speech is not yet correct.

 #### Commentary: